outdreamer/build-a-cure-1/docs/specific/implementation_guide.md

 	- some sets are more adjacent than more optimal sets & may be a better investment for short-term gains

-## Info Object Index
+## Info Analysis

 	- on this index, a lot of human & biological problems (problems associated with sentient life) can be clarified
 	- these objects are related to agents & their communication: perspective, strategy, decisions, intent, game, motivation, problems

-## Problem Index
+## Problem Analysis

-	- on this index, problems are mapped to structure
+	- on this index, problems are mapped to structure, once problems have been converted to an information problem, which has a clear mapping to the structural interface

+	- problems can always be framed as info problems (missing info, conflicting info, unconnected info, mismatches, imbalances, asymmetries)
+		- finding a prediction function can be framed as an optimal path in a network of variable nodes

+	- once you frame a problem as an info problem, you can map info to structure:
+		- conflicts can be vectors with different direction or which overlap

 ## Interface Network